culturedigitalskills/2024-digitisation-photogrammetry/episodes/introduction.Rmd

 ![https://data.d4science.org/shub/E_bU9MSEZaRGpOaGFJZ2hsL1dCWi85U0NZbUJiVDh5YlBlUmxmTGI3UE9ic1dvOEdkOGFpS3JnYmRrelYrY0JOaQ==](https://data.d4science.org/shub/E_bU9MSEZaRGpOaGFJZ2hsL1dCWi85U0NZbUJiVDh5YlBlUmxmTGI3UE9ic1dvOEdkOGFpS3JnYmRrelYrY0JOaQ==)*Matching features in multiple images*

-We can apply a mask to the whole sets of images so that the algorithom does not have to calculate all the points that we are not interested.In this case when using turntables is reccomended to shoot always one image without the object.
+We can apply a mask to the whole sets of images so that the algorithm does not have to calculate the points that are not interested.
+In this case when using turntables is recommended to shoot always one image without the object.

 ![https://data.d4science.org/shub/E_L3Y4dlE2Rm9ZVU1BcCtSaHFoS1A5UHZpUEpXYVdaK2tRNm9MOGdjT1Y0YXE3bkdvR2FTdU1MSlp1R3ozRVVwYg==](https://data.d4science.org/shub/E_L3Y4dlE2Rm9ZVU1BcCtSaHFoS1A5UHZpUEpXYVdaK2tRNm9MOGdjT1Y0YXE3bkdvR2FTdU1MSlp1R3ozRVVwYg==)*Mask  used in multiple images*